-Question Answer Mar ks Band 5 8-9 Writing is sufficiently accurate to communicate meaning, with patches of clear, accurate language.
-Some variety of sentence length and structure, not always for particular purpose.
-Errors in verb forms and tense consistency may cause uncertainty in sequence of events or disturb ease of communication.
-Vocabulary usually adequate to convey intended meaning; idiom may be uncertain.
-Punctuation used but not always helpful; occasional sentence separation errors.
-Spelling of simple vocabulary accurate; errors in more difficult words.
-Paragraphs used but may lack unity or coherence.
-Band 4 6-7 Overall meaning never in doubt, but errors sufficiently frequent and serious to hamper precision and distract reader from content.
-Some simple sentence structures accurate, but unlikely to sustain accuracy for long.
-Errors in verb forms and tenses will sometimes confuse sequence of events.
-Vocabulary limited, either too simple or imperfectly understood; some idiomatic errors likely.
-Simple punctuation usually accurate, but there may be frequent sentence separation errors.
-Spelling of simple vocabulary accurate; frequent errors in more difficult words.
-Paragraphs used haphazardly. in Band 3 4-5 The writing has many serious errors of various kinds of 'singleword' type (i.e. they could be corrected without re-writing the sentence); communication established, although weight of error may cause some 'blurring'.
-Sentences probably simple and repetitive in structure.
-Frequent errors in verb forms and haphazard changes of tense confuse meaning.
-Vocabulary conveys meaning but likely to be simple and imprecise; significant idiomatic errors.
-Spelling may be inconsistent.
-Punctuation and paragraphing may be haphazard or non-existent.
-Band 2 2-3 Sense usually decipherable but some errors will be multiple (i.e. requiring the reader to re-read and re-organise); meaning may bepartly hidden by density of linguistic error. • Unlikely to be more than a few accurate sentences, however simple, in the whole essay.
+Question Answer Marks Band 5 8-9 Writing is sufficiently accurate to communicate meaning, with patches of clear, accurate language Some variety of sentence length and structure, not always for particular purpose Errors in verb forms and tense consistency may cause uncertainty in sequence of events or disturb ease of communication Vocabulary usually adequate to convey intended meaning; idiom may be uncertain Punctuation used but not always helpful; occasional sentence separation errors Spelling of simple vocabulary accurate; errors in more difficult words.
+Paragraphs used but may lack unity or coherence Band 4 6-7 Overall meaning never in doubt, but errors sufficiently frequent and serious to hamper precision and distract reader from content Some simple sentence structures accurate, but unlikely to sustain accuracy for long Errors in verb forms and tenses will sometimes confuse sequence of events Vocabulary limited, either too simple or imperfectly understood; some idiomatic errors likely Simple punctuation usually accurate, but there may be frequent sentence separation errors Spelling of simple vocabulary accurate; frequent errors in more difficult words Paragraphs used haphazardly Band 3 4-5 The writing has many serious errors of various kinds of 'singleword' type (i.e. they could be corrected without re-writing the sentence); communication established, although weight of error may cause some 'blurring' • Sentences probably simple and repetitive in structure • Frequent errors in verb forms and haphazard changes of tense confuse meaning • Vocabulary conveys meaning but likely to be simple and imprecise significant idiomatic errors • Spelling may be inconsistent • Punctuation and paragraphing may be haphazard or non-existent Band 2 2-3 Sense usually decipherable but some errors will be 'multiple' (i.e. requiring the reader to re-read and re-organise); meaning may be partly hidden by density of linguistic error • Unlikely to be more than a few accurate sentences, however simple, in the whole essay

-Question Answer Marks Band 1 1 Scripts almost entirely or entirely impossible to recognise as of English writing; whole sections make no sense at all. • Where occasional patches of relative clarity are evident, 1 should be given. • Band 0 0 Insufficient to meet the criteria for Band 1.
+Question Answer Marks Band 1 1 Scripts almost entirely or entirely impossible to recognise as of English writing; whole sections make no sense at all pieces Where occasional patches of relative clarity are evident, 1 ma should be given rk Band 0 0 Insufficient to meet the criteria for Band 1

-Question Answer Marks Section 2

-Detailed Marking Instructions for Section 2: Composition

-The 'best fit' principle is applied, as in the following table.
-Please note, the primary emphasis is on the quality of Language; descriptors for appropriateness and content are then used to adjust the mark.

-Total marks for Section 2: 30

-Candidates are advised to write between 350 and 500 words.

-Question Answer Marks 2 Describe two different places where you would take a relative who is visiting you.
-(Remember you are describing the atmosphere and the surroundings, not just what you do there.)
+Question Answer Marks Detailed Marking Instructions for Section 2: Composition ' principle is applied, as in the following table.
+Please note, the primary emphas of Language; descriptors for appropriateness and content are then used to adjust Total marks for Section 2: 30 Candidates are advised to write between 350 and 500 words.
+Description 2 Describe a relative's house which you enjoy visiting.
+(Remember you can describe the atmosphere and the surroundings, as well as the house itself.)
+Argument 3 'The future is about science and technology.
+There is no place for arts and music on the school timetable.'
+Do you agree?

-Question Answer Marks 3 Do you think elderly people are important in the family and modern society?
 Give reasons and examples to support your view.

-Question Answer Marks 4 What are the arguments for and against students working at a part-time job while they are still at school?
+4 To have a happy life, it is more important to have time to do what you want rather than to have a lot of money to spend.
+Do you agree?
 Give reasons and examples to support your view.

-Question Answer Marks 5 Write a story which includes the words: 'When they entered the room we were impressed by what they were wearing.'

-Question Answer Marks 6 Write a story about someone who lost all his possessions while he was helping other people.
+Narrative 5 Write a story which includes the words: 'The house they lived in as children now looked very different.'
+6 Write a story about a time when you wanted to do something adventurous but you had to change your plans.